 Hand on the Pizza

 From Old Young Fun, make a right onto Min-sheng North Road.
-Make a right when you come across Zhang-rong Street, and then continue going east until you come across Zhong-yi Street.
+Make a right when you arrive at Zhang-rong Street, and then continue going east until you arrive at Zhong-yi Street.

 When you reach Zhong-yi Street, make a right, and Zhong-zheng Park is around the corner.
-You'll come across some shops, including a Japanese Oolong Noodle shop and Toast Specialty shop.
+You'll come by some shops, including a Japanese Oolong Noodle shop and Toast Specialty shop.